anonymous1116/NCoin-JDP/README.md

 For two sensitivity analysis, implement `SensitivityAnalysis.ipynb`, and `SensitivityAnalysis2.ipynb`.

 Finally, implement `Perform_eval.ipynb`, then you will get Figures in Section 5.1.

 ### Section 5.2
 For both P1 and P2, we generate synthetic data first.
 Implement `inference_generator.ipynb`, and then `infer_sim_0.pt` and `infer_sim_1.pt` will be generated, which are synthetic data for P1 and P2, respectively.
+Algorithm 1 is then implemented 20 times using `inference_learning.ipynb` and `inference_learning_1.ipynb` for P1 and P2, respectively.

+Finally, we implement

 ## Real Data Analysis (Section 6)
 We collect adjusted closing price of MSFT and ADBE on n=1259 trading days between January 01, 2013 and December 31, 2017.
 See the image below.
 We model a pair trading schemes using those two data.
 For detailed analysis go to the folder, `RealDataAnalysis` and run `adbemscf.ipynb`